thenumbernine/Tensor/README.md

 - `::Nested<i>` = Get the i'th nested type from our tensor type, where i is from 0 to numNestings-1.
 - `::numNestingsToIndex<i>` = Gets the number of nestings deep that the index 'i' is located, where i is from 0 to rank.
 	`numNestingsToIndex<0>` will always return 0, `numNestingsToIndex<rank>` will always return `numNestings`.
-- `::InnerForIndex<i>` = Get the type associated with the i'th index, where i is from 0 to rank-1.
+- `::InnerForIndex<i>` = Get the type associated with the i'th index, where i is from 0 to rank.
 	Equivalent to `::Nested<numNestingsToIndex<i>>`  `_vec`'s 0 will point to itself, `_sym`'s and `_asym`'s 0 and 1 will point to themselves, all others drill down.
 - `::ReplaceInner<T>` = Replaces this tensor's Inner with a new type, T.
 - `::ReplaceNested<i,T>` = Replace the i'th nesting of this tensor with the type 'T', where i is from 0 to numNestings-1.